Neonatal isoerythrolysis: Neonatal isoerythrolysis in kittens

-In cats, the antibodies are already present in the queen's blood before parturition.
+In cats, the antibodies are already present in the mother's blood before parturition.
 The blood group antigens are similar in structure to the antigen of a common bacteria in the gut of cats leading to antibody formation.
 Kittens obtain the majority of their immune response from the colostrum, and are not born with a strong immune response.
 When they absorb the mother's antibodies against their blood type it causes lysis of the red blood cells leading to anemia.
-Symptoms include lethargy, weakness, depression, pale mucus membranes, fever, and blood in the urine.
+Symptoms include lethargy, weakness, depression, pale mucous membranes, fever, and blood in the urine.
 Hypoxia may lead to forebrain disease, increased heart rate and respiratory rate, and liver or kidney disease.
 Animals suffering from this disease must be taken to a veterinarian immediately.
 Treatment includes fluid support and blood transfusions.
 The condition is most commonly seen in kittens with type-A blood born to mothers with type-B blood since type-B cats form very strong anti-type A antibodies.
 The condition is less common (and less severe) in type-B kittens born to type-A mothers.

 It can be prevented by blood typing the mother and kittens.
 If there is a blood-type mismatch, the kittens should not be allowed to nurse for 72 hours from the mother to prevent the passage of antibodies in the colostrum.
 After that, the kittens can be allowed to nurse naturally.